joedougherty/mazes/docs/_build/html/_sources/middle.rst.txt

-How can transform this string into an Adjacency List?
+How can we transform this string into an Adjacency List?

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++